• Skip to primary navigation

 December 14, 2017 by Dr Rob Long Leave a Comment

 The Great Safety is a Choice Delusion The simplistic worldview about choice plagues the safety industry into the nonsense slogan ‘safety is a choice you make’.
-The delusion centres around an … [Read more...] about The Great Safety is a Choice Delusion
+The delusion centres around an inability to consider the complexity of life and the many things one has no choice about.
+The only way one … [Read more...] about The Great Safety is a Choice Delusion

-Filed Under: Robert Long, Safety Slogans & Pictures, Simplistic Safety, Social Psychology of Risk Tagged With: choice, safety choice, safety is a choice, safety slogan
+Filed Under: Robert Long, Safety Slogans, Simplistic Safety, Social Psychology of Risk Tagged With: choice, safety choice, safety is a choice, safety slogan

 No Choice, No Say